History of the Society

 transcription and indexing work.
 The latter included the foundation of the

-West Middlesex Marriage Index under
+West Middlesex Marriage Index under the management of

-the management of Vic Gale and an active programme to record monumental
+Vic Gale and an active programme to record monumental inscriptions from local churchyards.
+The

-inscriptions from local churchyards.
-The venue for meetings changed first to the Old Town Hall in Hounslow in 1980,
+venue for meetings changed first to the Old Town Hall in Hounslow in 1980,

 Through the 1980s the Society was busy with indexing work on the 1851 Census returns for the

-indexing work in the Society and the transition away from the traditional use of paper
+computers for indexing work in the Society and the transition away from the traditional use of paper

-The Society held its first one-day conference at Isleworth in October 1984 on the theme
+The Society held its first one-day conference at Isleworth in

-From Ag.
-Lab. to London Commuter and joined in a conference with the other Middlesex societies for the first time at
+October 1984 on the theme From Ag.
+Lab. to London Commuter and joined in a conference with

-the Bishopsgate Institute for a London Miscellany in July 1986.
+London Miscellany in July 1986.

 The wider use of home computers in the early 1990s led to the Society's decision to